KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional callout actions for all keyboard locales it supports.
+[KeyboardKit Pro][Pro] unlocks additional callout actions for all keyboard locales.

-This lets you create a fully localized ``SystemKeyboard`` for all available locales with a single line of code.

-You can also access the underlying, locale-specific providers like this:
+You can access the underlying, locale-specific callout action providers like this:

 ```swift
 let provider = ProCalloutActionProvider.Swedish()